 We toss our wings in our mustard BBQ sauce before smoking them, and then we bring them back up on the grill.

-We do a lot of different techniques to optimize our products.
+In addition, we do a lot of different techniques to optimize our products.

 8) What is one thing most people don’t understand about BBQ?